noseka1/ansible-base/roles/openshift_virtualization/examples/live-migration/README.md

 $ oc apply -f decentralized-live-migration/namespace.yaml
 ```

-Trigger the decentralized live migration:
+Trigger the decentralized live migration to move a VM to a different namespace
+within the same cluster:

 ```
 $ oc apply -R -f decentralized-live-migration